 Minnesota United scores late to earn 1-1 tie on the road against Minnesota United

+Toronto gave up goals in the 90th and 98th minute in a season-opening 3-2 loss at D.C.
+United.
+More recently it lost 1-0 May 20 at Austin FC on a 91st-minute goal by Gyasi Zardes.

-TFC came into weekend play with an 0-4-3 road record in league play, one of four MLS teams yet to win on the road this season (along with Houston, New York City FC and Vancouver).
-TFC's last league away win was Aug.
+TFC has yet to win on the road this season (0-4-4).
+Its last away victory in league play was Aug.
 27 at Charlotte.

 Both teams were playing their third game in a week.